-The mw’s pulled on the cord and out came the placenta and within mins, I was back on the gas and air as they checked to see if I needed any stitches! (which I didn’t hurray!!)
+The midwives pulled on the cord and out came the placenta and within minutes, I was back on the gas and air as they checked to see if I needed any stitches! (which I didn’t hurray!!)

 So I got into hospital at 7 pm being 4cms dilated.
 At 10:55 I was 5cms and then at 11:15, I was pushing!
 Baby Ryan was born at 11:46 pm.

 I was the talk of the hospital apparently.
-No one could believe how quick my labor went and that I had absolutely no complications.
+No one could believe how quickly my labor went and that I had absolutely no complications.

 xo, Laura (England)